forestgrape/coronavirus/index.md

 Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

 ### handling Covid-19 cases and quarantine
+The most important is to monitor cases for disease progression and figure out how and where they got infected.
+From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce international spread.
 #### instructions
 * a mask order in public indoor space (including inside own building).
 * avoid crowded places